zonca/italianschoolsd-website/site/content/tuition-payment.md

 ## Payment method

 The preferred payment method is [**Zelle** (free and supported by most US banks)](https://www.zellepay.com/get-started), we also accept checks and credit cards.
+Payments via credit cards incur a 3.6% payment processing fee.
 Please make the checks payable to `Italian school of San Diego LLC`, do not forget the LLC.

 ## Cancellation for the full-payment option

-Tuition will be fully reimbursed if cancellation is 2 weeks before school starts.
+Tuition will be fully reimbursed if cancellation is 1 week before school starts.
-50% will be refunded if cancellation is received in writing (to `admin` on our website domain `italianschoolsd.com`) before the 3rd class.
+50% will be refunded if cancellation is received before the 3rd class.
 No refunds after the 3rd class.

+Refund requests need to be sent via email to `admin` on our website domain `italianschoolsd.com`.

 ## Cancellation for the monthly plan

-Enrollment in the Italian school can be canceled with 30 day notice via email (to `admin` on our website domain `italianschoolsd.com`), tuition will be prorated (at the month-by-month rate in case of prepayment) and partially reimbursed if necessary, a $50 administrative fee will be added to the account.
+Enrollment in the Italian school can be canceled with a 30-day advance notice via email (to `admin` on our website domain `italianschoolsd.com`), a $50 administrative fee will be added to the account.
 No cancellations are accepted after March 31st.

-Tuition will be fully reimbursed if cancellation is 2 weeks before school starts.
+Tuition will be fully reimbursed if cancellation is 1 week before school starts.

 ## Late enrollments